-However, it is not necessary to check it every day or every week; for that, it is best to determine when it is updated to ensure that it continues to be good or has changed.
+However, it is not necessary to check it every day or every week; for that, it is important to find out when the credit score is updated to ensure whether it is still good or it has changed.

 The frequency of credit score updates

-Whenever lenders or credit card approvers update your information, your credit report is updated to reflect the current values of your account once a month or every 45 days.
+Whenever lenders or credit card approvers update your information, your credit report is updated to reflect the current value of your account once a month or every 45 days.

 Some lenders may update more frequently, but this is not as common.
 If you pay off your credit card these days, your account balance will be updated immediately on your credit report.